AryanK112233/Mongodb-server/README.md

  ![Alt text](image-1.png)

- If your service is running correctly, you can run the MongoDB client, mongo, from the command-line to connect:
+ If your service is running correctly, you can run the MongoDB client, mongo, from the command line to connect:
  ```
  mongo
  ```